microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Null and Undefined

 In TypeScript, both `undefined` and `null` actually have their own types named `undefined` and `null` respectively.
-Much like `void`, they're not extremely useful on their own:
+Much like the `void`, they're not extremely useful on their own:

 ```ts
 // Not much else we can assign to these variables!